talrus93/sportify/README.md

 # Sportify

-Sportify is a mobile application that allows users to discover and engage with various sports-related activities.
+Sportify is Sport App Startup that simplifies the process of organizing and joining sports activities.
+With Sportify, users can:

+- Choose their favorite sports.
+- Schedule when and where they want to play.
+- Discover available sports venues and spots within 3D-modeled sports places.
+- Connect with other users and teams looking for players.

 Here are the current features of the application:

 - **Sport Selection**: Users can choose their favorite sports and mark them as favorites.